 On September 6, 2019, GAMCO Asset Management, Inc. ("GAMCO"), purportedly on behalf of itself and other similarly situated shareholders, filed a lawsuit asserting violations of the federal securities laws against certain then-current and former officers and directors of the Company.
-GAMCO alleges violations of Sections 10(b) and 20(b) of the Securities Exchange Act of 1934, and violations of Sections 11 and 15 of the Securities Act of 1933, as amended (the "Securities Act") based on allegations that the Company and certain of its officers made false and/or misleading statements, and alleged non-disclosure of material facts, regarding our business, operations, prospects and performance.
-GAMCO seeks damages on behalf of purchasers of the Company's ordinary shares from October 26, 2016 through May 10, 2019.
+GAMCO alleged violations of Sections 10(b) and 20(b) of the Securities Exchange Act of 1934, and violations of Sections 11 and 15 of the Securities Act of 1933, as amended (the "Securities Act") based on allegations that the Company and certain of its officers made false and/or misleading statements, and alleged non-disclosure of material facts, regarding our business, operations, prospects and performance.
+GAMCO sought damages on behalf of purchasers of the Company's ordinary shares from October 26, 2016, through May 10, 2019.
 GAMCO's lawsuit was filed in the United States District Court for the Southern District of Texas, Houston Division, and it is captioned GAMCO Asset Management, Inc. v.
 McCollum, et al., Case No. 4:19-cv-03363.
 The District Court Judge appointed Utah Retirement Systems ("URS") as Lead Plaintiff, and on March 16, 2020, URS filed its Amended Complaint.
 URS added the Company as a defendant but dropped the claims against non-officer board members and all the claims under the Securities Act.
 The defendants filed their motion to dismiss on May 18, 2020, and the Court granted the motion on May 14, 2021.
-URS appealed the Court's Opinion on Dismissal to the Court of Appeals for the Fifth Circuit, and the parties are awaiting a decision.
-We cannot reliably predict the outcome of the claims, including the amount of any possible loss.
+URS appealed the Court's Opinion on Dismissal to the Court of Appeals for the Fifth Circuit.